dickie10/QuantChallenge/README.md

 ### Task 2.1:
 How much Wind/PV Power was forecasted to produced in German in 2021 [in MWh] on Day Ahead (da) and on Intraday (id).
-Hint: Be careful: you have values in MW on a quarter hourly basis, think how this transaltes into hourly values.
+Hint: Be careful: you have values in MW on a quarter hourly basis, think how this translates into hourly values.

 ### Task 2.2:
-Show the average Wind/Solar production for 2021 over a 24h period for Intraday id and Day Ahead da (4 lines in one graph)
+Show the average Wind/Solar production for 2021 over a 24h period for Intraday and Day Ahead (4 lines in one graph).

 ### Task 2.3:
-What was the average value [in EUR/MWh] for Wind/Solar Power in 2021 using the da forecast and using da h prices.
+What was the average value [in EUR/MWh] for Wind/Solar Power in 2021 using the da forecast and using da h prices?
 The average value is defined as the average hourly value that a Wind/PV farm owner would have received for their product.
 Is the average value of Wind and PV higher or lower than the average da price?
 Why could it be higher/lower?

 ### Task 2.4:
 Find the Day with the highest renewable energy production and with the lowest renewable energy production in 2021.
-What was the avaerage Day Ahead Price levels on these days?
+What was the average Day Ahead Price levels on these days?
 How do you explain the difference in prices?

 ### Task 2.5:
 What is the average hourly da price during week days vs during weekends.
 Why do you think average prices may differ?